Reliance on shelters has grown significantly over the past decade

 Other sources are:

 - Canadian Housing Observer.
-Canadian Mortgage and Housing Corporation, 2014.
-Characteristics of household in core housing need, Ottawa, 2011.
+Canadian Mortgage and Housing Corporation.
+Characteristics of household in core housing need, Ottawa, 2016.
+Accessed October 2019

 The amount spent on shelter puts a large percentage of households at risk

 Especially in the lower-income neighbourhoods of the city, a high proportion of households spend over 30% of their income on shelter.
-When low-income households spend high proportions of their income on shelter, it can put a squeeze on their ability to adequately provide for other necessities, such as food.
+When low-income households spend high proportions of their income on shelter, it can be challenging to adequately afford other necessities, such as food.